2013 Alumni Association Awards

 Distinguished Alumni Award

-Stephen Valley is the recipient of the MCLA 2012 Distinguished Alumni Award.
-He graduated from North Adams State College with a Bachelor of Arts degree in English/communications in 1988.
+Richard Brown is this year's recipient of the Distinguished Alumni Award.
+Brown graduated from North Adams State College in 1974 with a bachelor's degree in chemistry.

 Outstanding Service to the College Award

 Jerry Desmarais is this year's recipient of the Outstanding Service to the College Award.
 He graduated from North Adams State College in 1974 with a bachelor's degree in business administration.
 Over the years, Desmarias has held many major roles at the College including director of admission, director of financial aid, and treasurer, a post he held for the past 16 years until his retirement in early October.

 Desmarais has been an advocate for his fellow alumni and the activities of the Alumni Association by participating in events and encouraging alumni to come back to campus for alumni and campus events.

 Young Alumnus Award

 Maura Mills is this year's recipient of the Young Alumnus Award.
 Mills graduated from MCLA in 2005 with a bachelor's degree in psychology and English and minors in women's studies and business.